devveiga/devveiga/README.md

 ![Fraga GitHub stats](https://github-readme-stats.vercel.app/api?username=devveiga&show_icons=true&theme=transparent)

-### let me introduce myself: I'm 19 years old, I'm currently studying systems analysis and development at UNISENAC University 3/6.
-I currently work at VSINFO SISTEMAS as a software support analyst.
+#### I'm 19 years old and currently studying Systems Analysis and Development at UNISENAC (3rd out of 6 semesters).
+I work at VSINFO SISTEMAS as a Software Support Analyst.

-### Since my first contact with games when i was 8 years old, I have always been fascinated by the commands/codes that we can use to access particularities within the game.
-An example that struck me was the "time_set_0 or time_set_1" command in Minecraft, in which we could change the weather conditions, whereas in normal game use we could not do so.
+#### My interest in technology started early — ever since I played my first games at age 8, I've been fascinated by the idea of using commands and code to interact with systems in unique ways.
+One command that really inspired me was "time set " in Minecraft, which let me change the game’s environment in ways that weren't possible through normal gameplay.

-### Since then, i've been learning about programming languages and programming logic, with intention of find create solutions for any issues that i may have.
+#### Since then, I’ve been diving into programming languages and logic, always aiming to build solutions for everyday problems and explore how things work under the hood.

-### My skills:

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)